dyne/Zenroom/docs/pages/how-to-build.md

 1. Download the latest EMSDK from https://github.com/emscripten-core/emsdk/tags inside the root of Zenroom source folder, extract it, rename the resulting subfolder to `emsdk`
 2. enter the folder and run `./emsdk install latest`, wait until the installation is complete, then run `./emsdk activate latest`
 3. go back in the zenroom root and activate emsdk with `. emsdk/emsdk_env.sh` (please note the dot followed by space at beginning)
-4. Launch `yarn --cwd bindings/javascript` to install nodejs dependencies
 5. Make sure the Zenroom source is clean with `make clean`
-5. Launch `yarn --cwd bindings/javascript build` to build Zenroom WASM
+5. Launch `make node-wasm` to install nodejs dependencies and build Zenroom WASM
-6. Launch `yarn --cwd bindings/javascript test` to run all javascript tests
+6. Launch `make check-js` to run all javascript tests

 The resulting `zenroom.js` module will be found in `bindings/javascript/dist/` and should have zero dependencies from other NodeJS packages.